apeye.url

 Return the string representation of the path, suitable for passing to system calls.

-Return self / value.
+self / value

-Returns whether the path is absolute (i.e.
+Returns whether the path is absolute (i.e. starts with

 Return True if the path is relative to another path or False.